EnvGen/LabProtocols/Amplicon_dual_index_prep.rst

 		R501 CAAGCAGAAGACGGCATACGAGATAGGCTATAGTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT

-	Will produce Illumina reads with the barcode combination R501-F701, AGGCTATA-ATTACTCG
+	Will produce Illumina reads with the barcode combination R501-F701, TATAGCCT-ATTACTCG.